 - Positron emission tomography scan (PET scan).

 - Magnetic resonance imaging (MRI).

-Penile cancer spreads to other parts of the body through the tissue, lymph and blood systems.
-Cancer stage determines how extensive the cancer is, how far it has spread and what treatment course will be recommended.
-For penile cancer, doctors will use the American Joint Committee on Cancer TNM staging system, which will provide your healthcare team with information on the extent of the tumor (T), spread to the lymph nodes (N) and distant metastasis (spread) (M).
+Penile cancer spreads to other parts of the body through the tissue, lymph, and blood systems.
+Cancer stage determines how extensive the cancer is, how far it has spread, and what treatment course will be recommended.
+For penile cancer, providers use the American Joint Committee on Cancer TNM staging system.
+This system tells your healthcare team the extent of the tumor (T), spread to the lymph nodes (N), and distant metastasis (spread) (M).
 The TNM values are then combined to determine a stage of I through IV.

 Surgical Procedures Used for the Treatment of Penile Cancer

 Surgery is often used to treat penile cancer.
 The procedure used will depend on many factors, including the size and location of the cancer.
 Your surgeon will talk to you about your specific procedure.

 Surgical procedures used to treat penile cancers include:

 Mohs Microsurgery: This is the removal of layers of skin until there is no cancer left.
 After each layer is removed it is looked at with a microscope right away to make sure there are no cancer cells.
 This leaves as much normal tissue as possible.

 Laser Surgery: A laser beam is used to remove lesions from the surface of the penis.